HSBC Sports and Social Club: Modern use

 In local cricket, the ground is the home of New Beckenham Cricket Club, formerly known as HSBC Cricket Club who play in the Kent Cricket League.
 This site includes three cricket pitches as well as a number of net areas.
 As well as cricket, a number of other sports are played at the ground, including hockey, football, tennis and squash.

-An astroturf pitch is used by New Beccehamian Hockey Club.
+The astroturf pitch is used by New Beccehamian Hockey Club which has three mens and womens team who play in the Kent Hockey League.